cutright/DVH-Analytics/README.md

 developed.

 ### How to Run
-Clone this project, install all python dependencies, then call the following from the top-level project directory with python 3:
+Clone this project, install python dependencies, then call the following from the top-level project directory with python 3:
 ~~~
 python dvha_app.py